 - Friesenstraße behind the sports ground of Sportplatz SV Leipzig West

 - Nonnenweg / Anton-Bruckner-Allee on the premises of “Zentrum für Gesundheitssport”

 - Erholungspark in Lößnig-Dölitz

 What do I need to bear in mind?

-Leipzig’s Police Ordinance states that you are not to disturb the recreational function in public parks, and that you need to refrain from any activity that could potentially harm these or anyone about.
+Leipzig’s Police Ordinance states that you are not to disturb the recreational function in public parks and that you need to refrain from any potentially harmful activity.
 This includes barbecue grills left lying on the ground.
-However, you may bring your own fully functional barbecue grill as long as it is reasonably adjusted not to get in touch with the ground.
-Don’t leave your barbecue grill as it may damage the grass.
+However, you may bring your own fully functional barbecue grill as long as it is reasonably adjusted not to touch the ground.
+Don’t leave your barbecue grill behind, as it may damage the grass.

 You are not allowed to barbecue under trees or near the woods.
 The same applies to designated fields for dog-walking and flower beds, etc. Be sure not to damage the greenery.
 Don’t start a fire unless you are in one of the designated BBQ areas (mentioned above).

 The City of Leipzig has provided containers in certain places, e.g. in Johannapark and Clara-Zetkin-Park.
 In case these should be full, there are public rubbish bins everywhere that are cleared out regularly.
 No harm in taking your litter and recycling home, either.

 Yes, please.
 Making music in parks is allowed between 6 am and 10 pm.
 Please refrain from musical activities in the dead of night.